"Most people don’t look after their parents"

 "People may not have children, but they surely have other family to step in"

-People ageing without children may develop stronger ties with other family members, their siblings and cousins and, along the generational line, nephews and nieces.
+People ageing without children may develop stronger ties with other family members, such as their siblings and cousins and, along the generational line, nephews and nieces.

 However, those ageing without children may not have such family members nor the kind of relationship with them which enables them to call upon or rely on them.